univ-of-utah-marriott-library-apple/blade_runner/README.md

   * Location of `jamf` binary on computer.
 This is the primary `jamf` binary that will be used to enroll computers.
 * jamf_binary_2
-  * Secondary `jamf` binary.
-Intended to be located on an external drive in the case that the computer being enrolled doesn't have a `jamf` binary.
+  * Secondary `jamf` binary location.
+Intended to be a location on an external hard drive in the case that the computer being enrolled doesn't have a `jamf` binary.